3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_02/project2_boilerplate/README.md

   ```
 3. Update the package.json

-  - update the name of your project it's currently called `"name": "boilerplate"`
+  - Update the name of your project.
+It's currently called `"name": "boilerplate"`.
-  - update the author of your project from `"author": "boilerplate"` to your name
+  - Update the author of your project from `"author": "boilerplate"` to your name.

 4. Update the server file

-  - `mongoose.connect` is currently commented out, uncomment it and complete the URL with the name of YOUR database
+  - `mongoose.connect` is currently commented out.
+Uncomment it and complete the URL with the name of *YOUR* database.

 # What does the boiler plate contain?